 Your baby needs about 16 hours of sleep each day.

-Talk or play with your baby after daytime feedings.
-Your baby will learn that daytime is for playing and staying awake while nighttime is for sleeping.
+Talk to or play with your baby after daytime feedings.
+She will learn that daytime is for playing and staying awake while nighttime is for sleeping.

 Secure the car seat in the back seat of your vehicle.
 Make sure the car seat faces the rear window.
 This is the safest way for your baby to ride in a vehicle.